 Are there safer free VPNs than Touch VPN?

 Yes.
 Some free VPNs offer better privacy practices and security, but most free services still come with trade-offs.
 If you want better privacy without paying, consider a limited free tier from reputable providers like ProtonVPN’s free plan while recognizing that paid options often provide stronger guarantees.
+How to add vpn extension in microsoft edge 2026

 How do I test for DNS leaks and IP leaks?